fran-00/Gila/README.md

 ## API Keys

-When you select an LLM from the settings and start a new chat, if you have not set the API Key required to use that LLM, a window will appear asking you to enter it.
-Depending on the LLM you have chosen, you will need to obtain an API key from a specific platform.
-Below are links to the pages where you can create API keys for the models used in Gila: to access these pages you must have an account first.
-Please note that in some cases there are costs associated with using API keys, although some platforms offer free plans to try out their services.
+When selecting an LLM and starting a new chat, if you haven't set the necessary API key, a window will prompt you to enter it.
+Below are links to where you can obtain API keys for the models used in Gila (an account may be required).
+Please note that some platforms may charge for API usage, although free plans are also available for testing purposes.

 - [OpenAI](https://platform.openai.com/settings/organization/general): GPT-4o mini, GPT-4o, GPT-4, GPT-4 Turbo, DALL-E 2, DALL-E 3
 - [Google](https://aistudio.google.com/app/apikey): Gemini 2.0 Flash, Gemini 1.5 Flash, Gemini 1.5 Pro